 Not only the CEO’s humble personality lands an Agile company at the top of the competition.
 It’s also the staff being truthfully humble that’s perceivably beneficial for the company in the long run.
 Since humility doesn’t discriminate against statuses of seniority, everyone in an Agile organization should learn to be genuinely humble, indeed.

 Benefit 1: Increase inclusiveness – the ground of trust

-As mentioned earlier, the Catalyst study pinpoints humility as one of four most important factors creating a healthy workplace.
-It is because humility create “an environment where employees from different demographic backgrounds feel included” .
+As mentioned earlier, the Catalyst study pinpoints humility as one of the four most important factors in creating a healthy workplace.
+It is because humility creates “an environment where employees from different demographic backgrounds feel included”.

 Benefit 2: Strengthen the bond with peers – the basis of well-being

 In his TED Talk Be humble, Raymond Tang holds humility in high regard.
 It allows him to form “a lot richer connections” with people around him and get more genuinely and humbly interested in the background stories and experiences that make others unique.